 Medical malpractice case requirements are often broken down into the 3 D’s:

-The key aspect of a medical malpractice case is the doctor’s deviation from the standard of care when treating you.
+The critical aspect of a medical malpractice case is the doctor’s deviation from the standard of care when treating you.
 This is sometimes referred to as negligence, implying that the doctor was negligent in providing your care.
 Being healthcare providers, doctors are required to uphold the standard of care at all times.
-Medical malpractice can be a direct result of this deviation and can create significant problems for your health going forward.
+Medical malpractice can directly result from this deviation and can create significant problems for your health in the future.

-A large portion of a medical malpractice case relies on the damages you have sustained as a result of the doctor’s negligence.
+A large portion of a medical malpractice case relies on the damages you have sustained due to the doctor’s negligence.
 This damage can be physical, mental, emotional, financial, etc.

 Damages also include subsequent care or treatment that you may need to reverse or otherwise treat the harm caused initially by the doctor’s negligence.
 It is important to note that some states have financial limits on certain types of damages, such as emotional damages.
 These limits, referred to as “caps,” differ by state.